 "The whole principle is if you give a vaccine to somebody, you protect them from getting infected, but you also prevent them from transmitting the disease to other people," Michael Brady, M.D., associate medical director at Nationwide Children's Hospital in Columbus, Ohio, and a member of the hospital's Division of Infectious Diseases, tells WebMD.

 In the case of measles, there are places throughout the country where vaccine refusal rates are exceptionally high.
 All 50 states require certain vaccines for students, but all school laws grant exemptions for medical reasons and almost all states grant exemptions for people who are against vaccines for religious reasons, according to the National Conference of State Legislatures.
-In addition, 18 states allow exemptions for people who object to vaccines for personal or moral beliefs.
-Only California, Mississippi and West Virginia do not allow religious or personal-belief exemptions.
+In addition, 15 states allow exemptions for people who object to vaccines for personal or moral beliefs.
+Only California, Mississippi, West Virginia, New York and Maine do not allow religious or personal-belief exemptions.

 The measles vaccine does not cause autism